Modern Slavery Statement

 Our business

 NEC Group is the UK’s leading live events business operating in exhibitions, conferences, music, sports, family entertainment and hospitality.
-Our venues include the NEC, ICC, Resorts World Arena, Utilita Arena Birmingham and the VOX Conference Centre.
-During FY24 we also operated the national ticketing agency, The Ticket Factory, award winning caterer Amadeus and hospitality brand Amplify.
+Our venues include the NEC, ICC, bp Pulse LIVE, Utilita Arena Birmingham and the VOX Conference Centre.
+During FY25 we also operated the national ticketing agency, The Ticket Factory, award winning caterer Amadeus and hospitality brand Amplify.

-During FY24 our business was organised into three business units:
+During FY25 our business was organised into three business units:

 Our policies on slavery and human trafficking